OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ### Literature

 This notes aims to review state-of-the-art (SOTA) first-order optimization algorithms convergence results.
 In fact, there are several great works for comprehensive review of optimization algorithm from different perspectives.
 Besides many well-known textbook and course materials like the one from Stephen Boyd<d-cite key="boyd2024text"></d-cite><d-cite key="boyd2024video"></d-cite>, maybe one of the most impressive works is the blog post by Ruder<d-cite key="ruder2016overview"></d-cite>, which received more than 10k citations according to Google Scholar.
 This post reviewed algorithm design of gradient descent (GD), stochastic gradient descent (SGD) and their variants, especially those commonly used in machine learning community like AdaGrad<d-cite key="duchi2011adaptive"></d-cite> and Adam<d-cite key="kingma2014adam"></d-cite>.
 Several monographs reviewed optimization algorithms in various settings, e.g., <d-cite key="bubeck2015convex"></d-cite>, <d-cite key="bottou2018optimization"></d-cite>, <d-cite key="sun2019survey"></d-cite>, <d-cite key="dvurechensky2021first"></d-cite> and <d-cite key="garrigos2023handbook"></d-cite>; the page by Ju Sun<d-cite key="sun2021list"></d-cite> was a popular repository tracking research effort on achieving global optimality for nonconvex optimization<d-footnote>Latest update: Dec 11 2021.</d-footnote>.
 The review by Ruoyu Sun<d-cite key="sun2019optimization"></d-cite> further specified the survey of optimization algorithm study in the context of deep learning.
 A recent survey by Danilova et al.,<d-cite key="danilova2022recent"></d-cite> revisited algorithm design and complexity analysis specifically in nonconvex optimization, which to some extent is the closest one to our blog post.
-Our blog aims to serve as an easy accessible tool for optimizers to check  the SOTA theoretical convergence rate from both upper and lower bounds perspectives and for poor b t lovelygraduate students to understand the field in an easier manner.
+Our blog aims to serve as an easy accessible tool for optimizers to check the SOTA theoretical convergence rate from both upper and lower bounds perspectives in an easier manner.

 ---